GingertronMk1/gh-pages/content/cv.md

 At URN I was on their committee as Head Of Drama, responsible for overseeing all dramatic content produced by the station in that time.
 This required that I organise large groups of people into the same studio at the same time in order to record the audio, and then edit it down into something amusing.

-Within the New Theatre I have been on their committee for the last year and a half in a backstage capacity, with my role as Company Set Technician requiring me to take a designer's ideas and turn them into something real within the bounds of what is feasible.
+Within the New Theatre I was on their committee for the last year and a half in a backstage capacity, with my role as Company Set Technician requiring me to take a designer's ideas and turn them into something real within the bounds of what is feasible.
 I am responsible for ensuring that anything that needs building is done in a safe and efficient manner, and also for assigning people to assistant roles based on known skill sets.
 As part of a broader backstage team I have developed good teamworking skills extending to the ability to take a leadership role where appropriate.
 As well as this I have been in a number of shows, which has led to my being able to take direction and adjust what I am doing quickly in accordance with what a director believes is better for a role.

-With the Improv Society I have gained valuable experience speaking in front of large groups of people and making quick, well-justified decisions in a short time-frame.
+With the Improv Society I gained valuable experience speaking in front of large groups of people and making quick, well-justified decisions in a short time-frame.
 Within this society I was also elected Publicity and Media Officer, in charge of the public face of the society and attracting audiences to shows.

 During the summer of 2014 I took part in an unpaid internship at the Centre for Digital Innovation in Hull (C4DI).